drand/drand/README.md

 of this, drand would benefit from higher-level enhancements such as the
 following:

++ Implement a more [failure-resilient DKG protocol](https://eprint.iacr.org/2012/377.pdf) or an approach based on verifiable succint computations (zk-SNARKs, etc).
++ Use / implement a faster pairing based library in JS
++ implement "customizable" randomness, where input is chosen from the user (drand would be acting as a distributed threshold [oPRF](https://eprint.iacr.org/2018/733.pdf))
-+ Move to the BL12-381 curve
++ expand the network
++ implemented ECIES private randomness in JS (?)
 + Add more unit tests
 + Reduce size of Docker
 + Add a systemd unit file
 + Support multiple drand instances within one node
-+ Implement a more [failure-resilient DKG protocol](https://eprint.iacr.org/2012/377.pdf) or an approach based on verifiable succint computations (zk-SNARKs, etc).

-Feel free to submit feature requests or, even better, pull requests. ;)
+Feel free to submit feature requests or, even better, pull requests ;) But please note like, this is still currently a side project!
+Contact me on [twitter](https://twitter.com/nikkolasg1) for more information about the project.

 ## License